A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

-Throughput-based methods estimate the available bandwidth by monitoring throughput.
-These type of methods try to avoid re-buffering while providing the highest possible video quality.
-In case of using a throughput-based method, the video quality is unstable~\cite{le2016novel} due to throughput variations, which could be caused by TCP behavior~\cite{thang2014evaluation,ojanpera2016network}.
-For example, TCP underestimates bandwidth when segmentation sizes are small (because the corresponding congestion window does not increase) or when bandwidth prediction is weak in networks with fast throughput variation such as cellular networks~\cite{samba2017instantaneous}.

-Buffer-based methods choose the video segment bit rate based on the buffer characteristics and usage.
-The proposed algorithms try to provide a smooth video streaming, but often result in sudden changes in video quality, or freezing when the buffer level (number of unplayed segments in the queue) drops to zero~\cite{le2016novel,zhou2014towards}.

-Power-based methods select the video segment bit rate using the battery level.
-Regarding~\cite{trestian2012energy}, video streaming consumes twice the energy of playing the same content offline.
-Therefore, power-based methods try to maximize the battery life time during a video streaming session.

-Due to the bit rate selection being more accurate, the work in~\cite{shuai2014server} shifted the adaptation logic to the server side by deploying a mirrored client buffer on the server.
-Wilk et al.~\cite{wilk2015vas} use a proxy server while Mao et al.~\cite{mao2017neural} leverage Pensieve's neural network model on an ABR server to enforce or assist the mobile client adaptation.
-Such server side approaches have better network utilization compare to the client side approaches~\cite{sani2017adaptive}.
-However, server side approaches are not considered scalable.
-Rate adaptation methods also perform more efficiently if they can access the network information~\cite{ojanpera2016wireless}.
+\textbf{{Rate adaptation methods.}}~{ Typically, rate adaptation methods use throughput monitoring, receiver buffer status, or power level in the process of video segment bit rate decision~\cite{sani2017adaptive}.
+Rate adaptation methods perform more efficiently if they can access the network information~\cite{ojanpera2016wireless}.
 For example, SDN is a technology to implement such a mechanism~\cite{kleinrouweler2016delivering,cofano2017design}.
-Another example is Server and Network-assisted DASH (SAND)\nomenclature{SAND}{Server and Network-assisted DASH}~\cite{Information2014Part5,thomas2016applications} which is a system standardized recently by MPEG to collect and propagate the network information for DASH bit rate adaptation decision.
-The proposed architecture in~\cite{ojanpera2016network} is built upon the Distributed Decision Engine (DDE)\nomenclature{DDE}{Distributed Decision Engine}~\cite{luoto2015distributed} framework to provide more network information (e.g., available capacity, load, QoS) for better rate adaptation decision in multipath scenario.}\\
+Another example is Server and Network-assisted DASH~(SAND)\nomenclature{SAND}{Server and Network-assisted DASH}~\cite{Information2014Part5,thomas2016applications}, which is a system standardized recently by MPEG to collect and propagate the network information for DASH bit rate adaptation decision.
+The proposed architecture in~\cite{ojanpera2016network} is built upon the Distributed Decision Engine~(DDE)\nomenclature{DDE}{Distributed Decision Engine}~\cite{luoto2015distributed} framework to provide more network information~(e.g., available capacity, load, QoS) for better rate adaptation decision in multipath scenario.}\\